vmanoj1996/Flow/README.md

 ## PX4Flow Firmware
-1. USE THE STABLE BRANCH ONLY!!!
+1. Verify the update rate and maximum speed that you want to measure before using this sensor
+2. The stable branch of this repo runs at 400 Hz.
+However it is based on a 2014 commit of PX4/Flow (quite old).
+In case you want the master branch to run at 400Hz, kindly change the EXPOSURE_MAX to 40.
+Refer https://github.com/PX4/Flow/issues/122
 2. This repo is not compatible with px4/flow.
-3. The master branch of PX4/Flow (or this repo) seems to compute optical flow at lesser rate than the advertised 400Hz (its somewhere around 50Hz).
-This problem limits the maximum optical flow (and by extension, the maximum speed measurable) below usable levels.
-The default firmware shipped with px4flow sensor is based on a 2014 commit.
+3. The default firmware shipped (as of Feb 2019) with px4flow sensor is based on a 2014 commit.
 The stable branch of this repo is based on that particular commit.
-4. Further the I2C frame is modified to suit my needs.
-Please change them before using it in your project
+Further the I2C frame is modified to suit my needs.
+Please change them before using it in your project.
+Gyro compensation of flow data is not done here.
+Please do it externally if needed.

 [![Build Status](https://travis-ci.org/PX4/Flow.svg?branch=master)](https://travis-ci.org/PX4/Flow)